imalanz/RockAI_Studio/README.md

 Ones I got the city and the area, started to look for a more specific ubication and their surroundings, did it looking for the needs of the employees.
 - Starbucks.
 - Bars with music vibes.
-- Music scenarios happening in the streets, parks or thearers.
+- Music scenarios happening in the streets, parks or theaters.
-- Schools and after clases classes.
+- Schools and after clases.